richytong/presidium/README.md

-# servicio
+# presidium
-A toolkit for creating services.
-APIs are functional and domain specific.
+A library for creating web services.